JABirchall/trollbots/muhstik/README.md

 * thyme:             for blogging with Rufas about AYSYN, ASIAN, and STUPID.
 * vx:                for his multiple blog sessions with Jmax and madvirii.
 * w00t *(aka X)*:      for his collection of nicks.
+* chrono             for leaking this private muhstik loldongs.